swissquote/carnotzet/README.md

 [![Build Status](https://app.travis-ci.com/swissquote/carnotzet.svg?branch=master)](https://app.travis-ci.com/swissquote/carnotzet)

+# :exclamation: This project is not being developed anymore.

 # Carnotzet
 Carnotzet allows you to use maven dependencies to easily share, version and re-use large modular development and testing environments.